ankschoubey/blog/src/content/post/software-blog/194-lessons-ai-hackethon.md

 My deployment pipeline had broken after the first few steps because of typescript strict more.
 The mistake that I did was I asked Claude to fix it by providing the output.
 This tool over 30 minutes and still had a few errors left.
 As a developer, I knew I could just disable the strict mode.
 And I should have done that.

 Luckily I was able to submit about 5 minutes before the End of Hackethon.

-My idea of the haathon was to create an AI generated zombie survival game.

-Before the hackethon, I was clean on what my idea was.
-I talked to Claude and did a quick prototype to understand the boundaries of it.

-I also experimenting with adding different things to the site.

-This experiment also helped me understand the boundaries of what claude can do and also realized where it went wrong.

-While showing this prototype a friend/collegue suggested adding sounds which claud did.

-I also decided to skip backend entirely and focus only on the frontend to speed up deployment.

-Also, I realized I would have to type a lot.
-To speed up.
-I decided to voice dictation, which would help me speed up dramatically.
-I set voice dictation up to the key double press on my computer.

-I had also read and listen to a few podcasts and blogs where I had of handedly gained some information:
-• agents can work in parallel
-• you can write things in a file and drag the file into LLM

-So, before the hackethon I was prepared with:
-• an idea that I had potential POC
-• bookmark to quickly deploy on vercel
-• a plan for how I am going to do it.
-• etc
-After the Hackathon
-• What's changed in how you code?
-• What Claude added?
-What Cursor lacked?
-• Multi-agent thinking: how did it emerge?
-Developer Systems I Built
-• Prompt directory
-• Dictation
-• Chrome + Claude rapid test loop
-• Claude for PRDs → Plans → Prompts
-Final Thoughts
-• What worked well?
-• What surprised you?
-• What would you reuse next time?

 ## Conclusion